bedrocklinux/bedrocklinux-userland/DESIGN.md

 partition(s).

 - /bedrock exists, as described in "/bedrock Directory" section.
-- All the (pseudo-)global files (such as /etc/passwd and /home and /boot) exist exactly here they are expected to.
+- All the global files (such as /etc/passwd and /home and /boot) exist exactly here they are expected to.
 - Some local files exist in their typical paths, such as /sbin/init and /bin/sh.
 These are owned by the "bedrock" stratum.
 Most if not all are symlinks into /bedrock.